"Membership Card" Product Page

 The front panel card has the switches and LED's to program and operate the CPU card.
 Through the Molex connector, it attaches to the CPU board, and is easily removed to free the CPU for another board or a cable.
 A supercapacitor provides RAM power backup when seperating the cards.

-The COSMAC ELF was an early 1802 lights-and-switches microcomputer, designed by an RCA engineer in 1976, and published in Popular Electronics.
-Generations of ELF designs were produced an built in the subsequent decades.
-Lee Hart's 1802 Membership Card is an invitation into that community of ELF owners, and the only 1802 kit available during 2009-11.
+The COSMAC ELF was an early 1802 lights-and-switches microcomputer, designed by RCA engineers led by Joseph Weisbecker in 1976, and published in Popular Electronics.
+Generations of ELF designs were produced and built in the subsequent decades.
+Lee Hart's 1802 Membership Card is an invitation into that community of ELF owners.
+First produced in 2009, it was only 1802 computing kit available for several years. .
 The designer, Lee Hart, explains why he designed the Membership Card in these linked notes.

 [rev A] [rev A]

-The prototype was first distributed in 2009 as Revision A; it's at Rev D as of 2012.
-The Membership Card is offered as a board set, and optional silkscreened PC cover card, or as a full kit of parts & boards - all supported on a version-specific Web page with links to manual, schematic, and revisions.
+The prototype was first distributed in 2009 as Revision A, and distributed months later as Rev B. The Membership Card is offered as a board set, and optional silkscreened PC cover card, or as a full kit of parts & boards - all supported on a version-specific Web page with links to manual, schematic, and revisions.
 Testing and operating the Membership Card with the front panel is described in this linked document.
 Here's an instruction sheet on operation of the Membership Card.

 The Membership Card Home page has the links to discussions, developments, documents and construction history.
 There's several years of development leading to the Membership Card, and links to previous and current revisions.
 There's also links to ELF and 1802 Web sites, including historic uses of the 1802 micorprocessor - first available in 1976 from RCA.